Uyo: Wind

 The average wind vector in Uyo, which is greatly influenced by terrain and other local characteristics, is discussed in this section.
-August is the windiest month, with an average wind speed of 6.4 miles per hour.
+August is the windiest month, with an average wind speed of 10.3 km/h.
 The windier season lasts 4.4 months.
-The more tranquil period lasts 7.6 months, with December having the lowest average speed of 4.0 miles per hour.
+The more tranquil period lasts 7.6 months, with December having the lowest average speed of 6.4 km/h.

+Floods

+Due to its close proximity to the equator, Uyo (and Akwa Ibom in general) is more likely to get floods than anywhere else in Nigeria.
+On 9 July 2026, most of Uyo (especially Abak Road) were under intense flooding, with the flood disrupting classes at the University of Uyo.